-When applying for admission at universities in the state of Baden-Württemberg you have to take an orientation test.
+When applying for admission at universities in the state of Baden-Württemberg, you have to document having taken an orientation test.
 The Baden-Württemberg orientation test is the most widely used test.
-Please send in your certificate of participation together with your application papers.
+Please send in your certificate of participation along with your application documents.

 All students enrolled at the University of Konstanz are charged a semester fee each semester, similar to all other German universities.
 Here you can find the current semester fee and its individual components.

 Tuition fees for first degree studies for certain international students

 Since winter semester 2017/18, the state of Baden-Württemberg has required some international students to pay tuition fees for their first degree studies.
 The following students are not required to pay tuition fees: citizens of a country within the European Union (EU) or the European Economic Area (EEA), doctoral students and certain “Bildungsinländer” (e.g. non-EU citizens with a German “Abitur”).
 More detailed information can be found here.